SK-CERT/Taranis-NG/README.md

 group of European CSIRT teams who are developers and users of Taranis3, and would not be possible without their valuable input especially during the requirements collection phase.
-The architecture and design of new Taranis NG was a collective brain child of this community.
+The architecture and design of new Taranis NG is a collective brain child of this community.

+This project has been co-funded by European Regional Development Fund as part of [Operational Programme Integrated Infrastructure (OPII)](https://www.opii.gov.sk/opii-en/titulka-en).

+Further development has been co-funded by “Connecting Europe Facility – Cybersecurity Digital Service Infrastructure Maintenance and Evolution of Core Service Platform Cooperation Mechanism for CSIRTs – MeliCERTes Facility” (SMART 2018/1024).

+Further development is being co-funded by European Commission through the Connecting Europe Facility action entitled "Joint Threat Analysis Network", action number 2020-EU-IA-0260.

+# Learn more...

 Before the new developer and user documentation becomes available, we invite you to have a look at the